gdpraid/GDPR-Claim-Templates/Access-my-data.md

 - the safeguards you provide if you transfer personal data to a third country or an international organization.

 If your organization has a privacy statement, I would like you to make sure that it adresses all of the above concerns.
-In the event that you have or will be supplying my information to third parties, however, I want a list of what third parties have in fact received my information.
+In the event that you have supplied data to third parties, however, I want a list of what third parties have in fact received my information.

 If your organization has a self-service option letting your users can download their data in a commonly used machine-readable format from your website, please advise where I can access this option and whether it contains all of the data you hold or not.
 If your self-download option does not provide access to all of my data, please explain what data is not included, and provide access to the omitted information.